Explicit formulae and topological descriptions of action-minimizing sets of a full shift with an uncountable alphabet $[0,1]$: Introduction

+{Now we consider the ergodic optimization of the uncountable full shift $([0,1]^{\N_0},\sigma)$ for Lipschitz continuous functions on $[0,1]^{\N_0}$, especially functions depending only on the first two coordinates with the twist condition.} A $\sigma$-invariant Borel probability measure that attains the \textit{optimal ergodic average}

-is called an {\it optimizing (minimizing) measure} for $\varphi\in C(X)$ (called \textit{potential}), where $C(X)$ is the set of continuous functions on $X$ and $\mathcal{M}_\sigma(X)$ stands for the set of $\sigma$-invariant Borel probability measures on $X$ endowed with the weak$^*$-topology.
-The set of optimizing measures for $\varphi$ is denoted by $\mathcal{M}_{{\rm min}}(\varphi)$.
-One of the fundamental questions in the study of ergodic optimization is the ``complexity" of the corresponding invariant set, called the \textit{Mather set} of $\varphi$, defined as
+is called an {\it minimizing measure} for $\varphi\in C(X)$ (called \textit{potential}), where $C(X)$ is the set of continuous functions on $X$ and $\mathcal{M}_\sigma(X)$ stands for the set of $\sigma$-invariant Borel probability measures on $X$ endowed with the weak$^*$-topology.
+The set of minimizing measures for $\varphi$ is denoted by $\mathcal{M}_{{\rm min}}(\varphi)$.
+One of {the aim of this paper is to understand the complete description of $\mathcal{M}_{{\rm min}}(\varphi)$ as well as} the ``complexity" of the corresponding invariant set, called the \textit{Mather set} of $\varphi$, defined as